dcbaker/cython/docs/src/userguide/extension_types.rst

 ================================================

 By default each extension type will support the cyclic garbage collector of CPython.
-If any Python objects can be referenced, Cython will automatically generate the ``tp_traverse`` and ``tp_clear`` slots.
+If any Python objects can be referenced, Cython0 will automatically generate the ``tp_traverse`` and ``tp_clear`` slots.
 This is usually what you want.